 4.1.
-Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018" Working Together to Safeguard Children 2018, "Keeping Children Safe in Education 2022" Keeping children safe in education 2022 (publishing.service.gov.uk)and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk).
+Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018, "Keeping Children Safe in Education" Keeping children safe in education 2023 (publishing.service.gov.uk) and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk).

-At John Colet we serve a diverse community, with an ever increasing number of students from disadvantaged backgrounds, service families, those with complex Special Education Needs and Disabilities, as well as those seeking refugee from foreign countries including a rising number of students joining us from Ukraine.
+At John Colet we serve a diverse community, with an ever increasing number of students from disadvantaged backgrounds, service families, those with complex Special Education Needs and Disabilities, as well as those seeking refugee from foreign countries including a number of students who joined us from Ukraine.
 We respond to these needs by ensuring that we: